suttergustavo/suttergustavo/README.md

 ## I'm a Brazilian computer scientist fascinated by deep learning research 🇧🇷 🧠

-I work with computer vision at Samsung R&D Institute Brazil.
-I received my bachelor’s in computer science from the University of São Paulo in 2020.
+I’m currently a computer science master's student at the University of Waterloo, working with Prof. Pascal Poupart.

 ### Contact 💬